 It isn’t as fast a pain killer as ibuprofen, naproxen or vicodin, but it does work to relieve it.
 It also works well to bring down inflammation when used consistently over a few days.
 Over the past few months, I have been using this balm instead of pills.
 I am much more aware of when the inflammation goes away because the pain goes away as well.

 Arnica balm doesn’t mask the pain the way pills do because it doesn’t relieve the pain completely.
 That may sound counter-intuitive, but it actually this is good.
 We should be able to feel a little of the pain still so we know when the herbs have finished their job of reducing the inflammation.
-This enables me to treat for the proper amount of time, without having to take anything that is hard on my liver.
+This enables me to treat for the proper amount of time, without having to take anything that is hard on my liver, or that has side effects that I don’t want.

 The Way I “Dose” Arnica Balm